rcrowther/updownrecord/README.rst

     if False will strip the pk field from downloads.

 data_type
-    (default='JSON') The type to download, can be any of the types listed in the formats.
+    (default='JSON') Format data to this type, can be any of the types listed in the formats.

 key_map
     A dict to map Model keys -> input keys.
 So if an input record names a field 'description', and the Model names the field 'desc', join the values (you can also drop input fields by not declaring them), ::